Hainsey's OT goal lifts Hurricanes past Islanders, 5-4

 The Hurricanes took a 1-0 lead on Slavin's left circle slap shot at 9:53, only to see the Islanders tie it on Lee's tip of Dennis Seidenberg shot at 11:14.

+''It's going to happen,'' Islanders defenseman Johnny Boychuk said. ''We did give up some goals that were uncharacteristic of our team.''

 NOTES: New York honored LW Jason Chimera with an on-ice ceremony before the opening faceoff for playing 1,000 NHL games.
 Owner Jon Ledecky presented Chimera with a silver stick, while C John Tavares and LW Andrew Ladd gave Chimera a framed collage and a framed jersey. ...
-During his pregame media briefing, Islanders coach Doug Weight said Cal Clutterbuck suffered a lower body injury in Friday night's loss at Detroit and would be replaced in the lineup by Shane Prince. ...
+During his pregame media briefing, Weight said Cal Clutterbuck suffered a lower body injury in Friday night's loss at Detroit and would be replaced in the lineup by Shane Prince. ...
 New York also scratched D Scott Mayfield and RW Stephen Gionta. ...
 Carolina scratched D Ryan Murphy, D Matt Tennyson and RW Ty Rattie. ...
 The NHL selected February for its Hockey Is For Everyone initiative.
 As part of the monthlong proposal the Islanders hosted You Can Play Night.
 According to its website, the You Can Play Project aims ''to ensure the safety and inclusion of all in sports-including LGBTQ athletes, coaches and fans.'' ...
 The announced attendance at Barclays Center was 14,153.

 UP NEXT